Cozen’s Test of the elbow joint

 • Hand = in a fist.

-Examiner Position for the Cozen’s Test :
+Examiner Position for the Cozen’s Test:

-• The examiner [ therapist ] stabilizes the elbow joint & palpates the lateral epicondyle of the elbow with the help of one hand, then another hand of examiner is placed on the dorsum of the hand.
+• The examiner [ therapist ] stabilizes the elbow joint & palpates the lateral epicondyle of the elbow with the help of one hand, then another hand of the examiner is placed on the dorsum of the hand.

-The technique of the performance of the Cozen’s Test :
+The technique of the performance of the Cozen’s Test:

 Cozen’s Test